 It’s a good idea to have the Handbook subject entries open in another browser window as you’ll need the information in them to complete the application.

 First you will need to enter the course you wish to apply for.
 Determine the relevant course code using the table below (if you are applying for both undergraduate and graduate subjects you will need to submit separate applications for each subject level – remember that the subject level applies to the subject, not the background of the applicant):

 Next select the study period you’re applying for:

 The table below will help you identify which study period you should apply for.
 If you are applying for more than one subject please use the study period of the subject with the earliest teaching period start date.

-* This is shown in the in the Dates & Locations section of the Handbook entry for that subject:
+* This is shown in the in the Dates & Times section of the Handbook entry for that subject: